 If we seek stockholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our certificate of incorporation will provide that a public stockholder, together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from seeking redemption rights with respect to more than an aggregate of 15% of the shares sold in this offering without our prior consent, which we refer to as the "Excess Shares."
 However, we would not be restricting our stockholders' ability to vote all of their shares (including Excess Shares) for or against our initial business combination.
 Your inability to redeem the Excess Shares will reduce your influence over our ability to complete our initial business combination and you could suffer a material loss on your investment in us if you sell Excess Shares in open market transactions.
-Additionally, you will not receive redemption distributions with respect to the Excess Shares if we complete our initial business combination.
-And as a result, you will continue to hold that number of shares exceeding 15% and, in order to dispose of such shares, would be required to sell your shares in open market transactions, potentially at a loss.
+Additionally, you will not receive redemption distributions with respect to the Excess Shares, would be required to sell your shares in open market transactions, potentially at a loss.